Yasirunet/scikit-learn-pridiction-engine/README.md

-#Simple pridiction Engine
+#Scikit learn Simple POC pridiction Engine.

-this is a simple implementation of machine-learning pridiction engine using sci-kit learning and flask.
+This is a simple implementation of how machine-learning pridiction engine work using sci-kit learning and flask.

 ##Dependencies

 ```
 pip install numpy
+pip install scipy
+pip install panda
 pip install scikitlearn
 pip install Flask
 ```

-use conda build pack for install dependencies
+use conda build pack for install dependencies.